sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 In addition, to enable users to modify the plot it is possible to grab the matplotlib axes object by using the `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.plot` command.
 This makes it possible to use the SunPy plot as the foundation for a more complicated figure.
-For a bit more information about this and some examples see :ref:`plotting`.
+For a more information about this and some examples see :ref:`plotting`.

 5 Manipulating TimeSeries